amannv2/Corona-stats/README.md

    - `npm install` | installs dependencies
    - `ng s -o` | opens up the app in the browser

+## Running Using Docker

+1. Open terminal inside repo and run following commands:

+   - `docker build --rm -t amannv2/corona-stats:latest .`
+   - `docker run --rm -d -p 90:80/tcp amannv2/corona-stats:latest`

+   > The ‘–rm’ flag is used to automatically clean up (remove) the container once it’s stopped.
+The ‘-d’ flag Is used to start the container in detached mode.
+Finally, we will connect port 90 of the host system to TCP traffic on port 80 within the image.
+Port 80 is the default port used by Nginx.

+2. Open browser and navigate to http://localhost:90

 ## Screenshots

 ![Picture 1](./src/assets/1.png)